-A few weeks ago some dear friends from Portland contacted me with an idea to review a special cookbook from their family and share one of the recipes with you.
+A few weeks ago some dear friends contacted me to review a special cookbook from their family and share one of the recipes with you.

 It's an accumulation of many years of recipes taken from six generations of cooks in the family line.
 There is a bit of history, but mainly it's just recipes of good, classic food - all handwritten as if you've discovered a box of vintage recipe cards!

-Classic breads are one of my favorite things to try from vintage cookbooks and since March’s recipe theme is breads, I decided to share one of the bread recipes, "Seven Grain Cereal Bread," a sandwich bread with a richer dough than my standard sandwich bread, containing eggs and butter along with the multi grains.
+Classic breads are one of my favorite things to try from vintage cookbooks so I decided to share one of the bread recipes, "Seven Grain Cereal Bread," a sandwich bread with a richer dough than my standard sandwich bread, containing eggs and butter along with the multi grains.

 It really is an easy recipe and results in a soft and tender loaf that makes fantastic sandwiches.